mxw/moltres/README.md

     git clone https://github.com/mxw/moltres.git
     cd moltres
-    # all of the remaining commands will assume you are in the project folder
+    # All of the remaining commands will assume you are in the project folder.

 Next, install all the Node package dependencies.

-    # if you have not yet built any C libraries from source, you will likely need this
+    # If you have not yet built any C libraries from source, you will likely
+    # need this:
     sudo apt-get install libtool-bin automake

     npm install